simeononsecurity/simeononsecurity.ch/content/articles/email-etiquette_-ensuring-smooth-and-secure-email-operations/index.en.md

 When composing emails, it is important to keep them brief and to the point.
 This ensures that the recipient can quickly understand the main message without having to read through lengthy paragraphs.
 Here are some tips to help you keep your emails concise:

 * Use short sentences and paragraphs to convey your message clearly.
-* Avoid unnecessary details or information that is not directly relevant to the main point.
+* Avoid unnecessary details or information that isn't directly relevant to the main point.
 * Stick to one topic per email to avoid confusion.
 * Use bullet points or numbered lists to organize information and make it easier to read.